 Anandarajah takes pride in ensuring that every piece of work she undertakes is targetted and focussed, addressing the specific need of the client in a practical business oriented manner.
 That has kept her interest in the law ignited.

-Anandarajah heads the Competition & Antitrust and Trade Practice and leads the Corporate Governance Practice.
-Anandarajah has over two decades of experience.
-Always a forerunner in niche areas of the law, her key area of practice is Competition and Trade, areas which she has been involved in from inception.
-Her other areas include Aviation, Corporate Governance, Employment, Environmental (EHS) and Telco/Media Laws, where she has formidable accolades.
+Anandarajah heads the Competition & Antitrust and Trade Practice.
+Always a forerunner in niche areas of the law, her key practice areas are Competition and Trade (including consumer protection), with strong secondary practices in Employment, Environmental (EHS) & Sustainability, Corporate Governance and Telco/Media Laws, where she has formidable accolades.
 She advises multinational corporations as well local companies across the region on such matters.
 She has had many firsts in her career, handling difficult and complex matters, demystifying and simplifying issues to achieve the clients’ aim.

 Competition & Antitrust

 On Competition & Antitrust, Anandarajah has been involved in major cartel / abuse investigations, cross-border mergers / other notifications, leniency applications, and also handles dawn-raids, complaints, consultation, counselling, compliance, training and implementation of competition laws across the region.
-She has handled numerous multi-jurisdictional merger notifications across the world.
-Major matters that she has been involved in include:
+She has handled numerous multi-jurisdictional merger notifications across the world, being lead counsel in some.
+Some of the major matters that she has been involved in include::

 - Essilor / Luxottica

 - Sinochem / Halcyon o Global Logistics / GIC